NEU-ABLE-LAB/SurveyJs-HomeAssistant-Card/code-explainer.md

 ## The Card Code

-Find the code in the file named `survey-js-form-card.js` alongside with this README.
+Find the code in the file named `survey-js-form-card.ts` alongside with this README.

 ### A custom element